Morgan Freeman: 1989–1996: Hollywood breakthrough

 Freeman also narrated The True Story of Glory Continues, a documentary about the 54th Massachusetts Infantry Regiment.
 In 1992, he appeared in Clint Eastwood's western Unforgiven, which won four Academy Awards including Best Picture.
 The film depicts William Munny (Eastwood), an aging outlaw and killer who takes on one more job with old friend Ned Logan (Freeman).
 Unforgiven was widely acclaimed, with one critic calling Freeman's performance "outstanding".

 Also in 1992 Freeman starred in the John G. Avildsen directed drama The Power of One acting opposite Stephen Dorf and John Gielgud in a loose adaptation of Bryce Courtenay's 1989 novel of the same name, in which he plays boxing coach Geel Piet.
 In 1993, Freeman made his directorial debut with the drama Bopha!, which tells the story of a black policeman (Danny Glover) during South Africa's apartheid era.
 Bopha! was well-received, in particular for Freeman's directing.
 Hal Hinson of The Washington Post wrote: "Freeman lays out the father-son dynamics with great skill and very little fuss.
 There's no hysteria in his approach; instead, he sticks to the facts, relying on his cast to provide the emotion.
 The result is a surprisingly powerful, insightful film."
 Kenneth Turan from Los Angeles Times also complimented Freeman's direction but thought the film was "more predictable than powerful".

 In 1994, Freeman portrayed Red, the redeemed convict in Frank Darabont's acclaimed drama The Shawshank Redemption, with co-star Tim Robbins.
-It is based on the 1982 Stephen King novella Rita Hayworth and Shawshank Redemption.
+It is based on the 1982 Stephen King novella Rita Hayworth and the Shawshank Redemption.
 Freeman was cast at the suggestion of producer Liz Glotzer, despite the novella's character of a white Irishman.
 Filming proved to be challenging, mainly because of Darabont's need for multiple takes.
 Freeman said, "The answer [I'd give him] was no ... having to do something again and again for no discernible reason tends to be a bit debilitating to the energy."
 Nevertheless, his performance was described as "quietly impressive" and "moving" by The New York Times.
 At the 67th Academy Awards the film received Academy Award nominations for Best Picture and a nomination for Freeman for Best Actor losing to Tom Hanks in Forrest Gump (1994).
 Since its release, The Shawshank Redemption has remained popular among audiences.
 In 1994, Freeman served as a member of the jury at the 44th Berlin International Film Festival.